 In April 1774, the British Parliament passed a series of laws labeled the "Intolerable Acts" by irate colonists.
 In August, Lee was appointed to the Continental Congress, and with his great oratorical skills, he, along with others, began to move American thinking from subservience to independence.
 In 1776, Lee offered the Resolution for Independence to the Committee of the Whole at the Second Continental Congress.
-The resolution declared "that these United Colonies are, and of right ought to be, free and independent States, that they are absolved from all allegiance to the British Crown, and that all political connection between them and the State of Great Britain is, and ought to be, totally dissolved."
+The resolution, which came to be known as the Lee Resolution, declared "that these United Colonies are, and of right ought to be, free and independent States, that they are absolved from all allegiance to the British Crown, and that all political connection between them and the State of Great Britain is, and ought to be, totally dissolved."
 By July, the Congress had voted for independence.

-Lee served in the Virginia House of Delegates during the War for Independence, but was frequently absent due to ill health.
-At war's end, in 1783, he served in Congress under the Articles of Confederation and was unanimously elected president of the Congress.
+Lee served in the Virginia House of Delegates during the War for Independence but was frequently absent due to ill health.
+After the war's end, in 1783, he served in Congress under the Articles of Confederation and was unanimously elected president of the Congress.
 Though he supported the 1787 Federal Convention in Philadelphia, he worried that the new Constitution had too much power over the states and lacked a bill of rights.
 These arguments were put forth in a series of "Letters of a Federal Farmer," which became a textbook for the opposition during the ratification process.
-Though the letters' author is unknown, scholars have long believed it was Richard Henry Lee.
+Though the letters' author is unknown, scholars have long believed it was Lee.
 More recently, Melancton Smith of New York has been considered.
-It's also possible both men collaborated on the articles.
+It is also possible both men collaborated on the articles.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!